Liyubov/mobility_analysis_openhumans/README.md

 General question: how people are traveling between or within the city?
 Can we identify bottlenecks from the data of places, where people would like to go, but do not go for some reason?

 # data collection
-If you are interested in contributing in data collection feel free to participate in the OH subproject on mobility of researchers https://www.openhumans.org/activity/mobility-data-of-researchers/
+If you are interested in contributing in data collection for traveling researchers, feel free to participate in the OH subproject on mobility of researchers https://www.openhumans.org/activity/mobility-data-of-researchers/

 # datasets